 Image Reading and Object Recognition in Images is an important task and challenge in image processing and computer vision.
-A simple search for “automatic object recognition” on Google scholar will provide you with a long list of articles mixing all sort of sophisticated equations and algorithms, dating from early ’90s until present.
-This means that the subject has been highly intriguing for the researchers in the field from the very beginning of search but is still a work that seems to be in progress.
+A simple search for “automatic object recognition” on Google scholar will provide you with a long list of articles mixing all sort of sophisticated equations and algorithms, dating from the early ’90s until present.
+This means that the subject has been highly intriguing for the researchers in the field from the very beginning of search but is still work that seems to be in progress.

 Not long ago we engaged you in the Google Image Search world, with an in-depth case study.
 We then tried to figure out whether Google can read text from images and what are the implications of this matter for the SEO world.
 We are now back with an interesting research in the same “image search” field that is trying to put the light on Google’s progress in the field and on how a SEO professional should keep up in order to have better rankings in the future.